Assistance with electric bills in NC—Who you can turn to for help

 When bills, fines, and other complicated administrative tasks get overwhelming, the best course of action is to turn to lawyers and financial consultants for help.
 Unfortunately, most people cannot afford that luxury and often end up paying for unfair fines and other unnecessary costs because they can’t cut through the red tape.

-Enter DoNotPay, the world’s first robot lawyer that strives to assist people who don’t have a legal team at hand.
+Enter DoNotPay, the world’s first AI Consumer Champion that strives to assist people who don’t have a legal team at hand.
 The app is free and uses AI to provide a variety of services that are usually too expensive for a person with an average or low income.

 Electric bills are a common problem for NC residents, so if you need any assistance with them, here’s what you can do:

 - Have a quick chat with our virtual advisor and explain what you need

 - Wait for the AI Consumer Champion to suggest the best plan for you

 You don’t have to deal with any issues regarding electric, or any other utility bill alone.
 DoNotPay is there to help as much as it can every step of the way.